fintech-favie/FinTech-Journey-2026-300-days-/README.md

 - Goal: Deep-level retention of the 'if/else' decision structure.
 - Status: Core arithmetic logic is now fully automated in memory.

+## day 58: 4 May 2026
+feat: Day 58 - Implementing Profit Margin Logic

+- Combined subtraction and division modules into a single financial tool.
+- Applied the Day 54-57 'Safety Gate' to a real-world Margin calculation.
+- Transitioned from simple arithmetic to multi-step financial formulas.